 The basic structure of the Committee was established in 1975 by Executive Order 11858.
 The founding premise of CFIUS remains the same, as it was initially designed as a mechanism within the US government's executive branch to monitor the effects of foreign investment in the United States.
 The Committee adopted a more active role in 1988 with the passing of the Exon-Florio amendment to the Defense Production Act of 1950 (Exon-Florio).
 Exon-Florio granted the President the authority to block foreign mergers, acquisitions and takeovers that threatened national security.
-At this point. national security was focused on the potential effect on defence activity, with assessments of the 'threat' posed by the foreign investor, the 'vulnerability' of the US business and the consequences for national security - an assessment framework fundamentally still used today.
-The 1993 Byrd Amendment further expanded CFIUS's scope to include a specific focus on the threat from foreign government investment, including state-owned and controlled entities.
+At this point, national security was focused on the potential effect on defence activity, with assessments of the 'threat' posed by the id. at 7; 50 U.S.C. app. § 2170 (1988).